Surge protector

-A surge protector (or spike suppressor, surge suppressor, surge diverter, surge protection device (SPD) or transient voltage surge suppressor (TVSS) is an appliance or device intended to protect electrical devices from voltage spikes in alternating current (AC) circuits.
-A voltage spike is a transient event, typically lasting 1 to 30 microseconds, that may reach over 1,000 volts.
-Lightning that hits a power line can give a spike of over 100,000 volts and can burn through wiring insulation and cause fires, but even modest spikes can destroy a wide variety of electronic devices, computers, battery chargers, modems and TVs etc, that happen to be plugged in at the time.
-Typically the surge device will trigger at a set voltage, around 3 to 4 times the mains voltage, and divert the current to earth.
-Some devices may absorb the spike and release it as heat.
-They are generally rated according to the amount of energy in joules they can absorb.
+A surge protector, spike suppressor, surge suppressor, surge diverter, surge protection device (SPD), transient voltage suppressor (TVS), or transient voltage surge suppressor (TVSS) is an appliance or device intended to protect electrical devices in alternating current (AC) circuits from voltage spikes with very short duration measured in microseconds, which can arise from a variety of causes including lightning strikes in the vicinity.

+A surge protector limits the voltage supplied to the electrical devices to a certain threshold by short-circuiting current to ground or absorbing the spike when a transient occurs, thus avoiding damage to the devices connected to it.

+Key specifications that characterize this device are the clamping voltage, or the transient voltage at which the device starts functioning, the joule rating, a measure of how much energy can be absorbed per surge, and the response time.

 Definitions

 The terms surge protection device (SPD) and transient voltage surge suppressor (TVSS) are used to describe electrical devices typically installed in power distribution panels, process control systems, communications systems, and other heavy-duty industrial systems, for the purpose of protecting against electrical surges and spikes, including those caused by lightning.
-Scaled-down versions of these devices are sometimes installed in residential service entrance electrical panels, to protect equipment in a household from similar hazards.
+Scaled-down versions of these devices are sometimes installed in residential service entrance electrical panels to protect equipment in a household from similar hazards.

 Voltage spikes

-In an AC circuit a voltage spike is a transient event, typically lasting 1 to 30 microseconds, that may reach over 1,000 volts.
-Lightning that hits a power line can give many thousands, sometimes 100,000 or more volts.
+In an AC circuit, a voltage spike is a transient event, typically lasting 1 to 30 microseconds, that may reach over 1,000 volts.
+Lightning that hits a power line can cause a spike of thousands of volts.
 A motor when switched off can generate a spike of 1,000 or more volts.
 Spikes can degrade wiring insulation and destroy electronic devices like light bulbs, battery chargers, modems, TVs, and other consumer electronics.

 Spikes can also occur on telephone and data lines when AC main lines accidentally connect to them or lightning hits them, or if the telephone and data lines travel near lines with a spike and the voltage is induced.

-A long term surge, lasting seconds, minutes, or hours, caused by power transformer failures such as a lost neutral or other power company error, are not protected by transient protectors.
-Long term surges can destroy the protectors in an entire building or area.
+A long-term overvoltage surge, lasting seconds, minutes, or hours, caused by power transformer failures such as a lost neutral or other power company error, are not protected by transient protectors.
+Long-term surges can destroy the protectors in an entire building or area.
 Even tens of milliseconds can be longer than a protector can handle.
-Long term surges may or may not be handled by fuses and overvoltage relays.
+Long-term surges may or may not be handled by fuses and overvoltage relays.